Buda Castle: tickets, tours, opening hours and more

 - National Library: opposite the gallery is the wing of the palace that occupies the National Library, founded no less than in the early 800.
 It is said that today contains at least one copy of all the books published in the country.

 - Museum of History of Budapest: the last part of the castle is occupied by the Museum of History of the city.
 Inside you can learn the history of the Hungarian capital from prehistoric to modern times.
-If you go inside, I recommend you not to miss the Gothic Chapel and the Hall of Arms.
+If you enter, I recommend you not to miss the Gothic Chapel and the Hall of Arms.

-Tour the Buda Castle quarter
+Tour the Buda Castle Quarter

 - Fishermen's Bastion: possibly there is no better place to see the whole city from above.
 The building was built on an ancient fortress and you can admire seven towers symbolizing the seven chiefs of the Magyar tribes.
 You will also see a large statue of St. Stephen.